Finite-size effects and scaling properties of chiral and baryon-number fluctuations: Effective model at finite size

+To incorporate the effect of the momentum space constraints, we consider the effective potential \be \ee which involves the size-dependent fermionic matter fluctuations and the finite-size correction of the fermionic vacuum part.
+The latter is defined by \be \ee which is convergent for $\Lambda\to\infty$, hence can be determined with a required precision using a sufficiently large cutoff.
+By including only the $\Delta_L V_{\bar qq}^{v}$ size-dependent part of the vacuum term, we avoid the $\propto -\bar\phi^4\ln \bar\phi^2$ contribution, which would make the potential unbounded from below at $\bar\phi\to\infty$ and hence the $\bar\phi$ integration not well-defined \cite{Kovacs:2023kbv}.
+In the infinite volume limit \Eq{Eq:Ueff_L_dep} reproduces \Eq{Eq:Ueff_infty}.
+In this work, we only consider the case of periodic boundary conditions (PBC) giving rise to $k_i=2\pi n_i/L$ for $n_i\in\mathbb{Z}$ and $i=1,2,3$.

-As we focus on the qualitative investigation of the phase transition, we set the numerical value of the model parameters such that the resulting phase diagram is realistic and features a critical endpoint.
-To see how the location of the CEP influences the results, we include multiple parameter sets with fixed $m=-0.155~\text{GeV}^2$ and $h=0.0018~\text{GeV}^3$, but varying $\lambda$ and $g$ listed in Table~\ref{tab:param_sets}.
-At $L\to\infty$, the obtained models exhibit almost equal $T_\pc$ at $\mu=0$ and a similar phase boundary with the critical point shifted along.
+As we focus on a qualitative investigation of the phase transition, we set the numerical value of the model parameters such that the resulting phase diagram is sensible and features a critical endpoint.
+To see how the location of the CEP influences the results obtained, we include four sets of parameters with fixed $m=-0.155~\text{GeV}^2$ and $h=0.0018~\text{GeV}^3$, but varying $\lambda$ and $g$ as listed in Table~\ref{tab:param_sets}.

+At $L\to\infty$, each parametrization exhibits almost equal $T_\pc$ at $\mu_{B}=0$ and similar phase boundaries with a critical point.
 If not specified, the parameter set C is used.